sagemath/sagewiki_to_gh-2022-10-10/cando.md

  * Extensive support for arithmetic with a range of different models of p-adic arithmetic.

 == Plotting ==
- * SAGE provides very complete 2d plotting functionality similar to Mathematica's.
+ * Sage provides very complete 2d plotting functionality similar to Mathematica's.
- * SAGE provides limited 3d plotting via an included ray tracer.
+ * Sage provides limited 3d plotting via an included ray tracer.

 == Polytopes ==
  * State of the art support for computing with lattice polytopes.
  * Exact convex hulls in any dimension can be quickly computed (requires the optional polymake package).

+== Statistics ==
+ * Linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering.